drand/website/docs/blog/2020-08-21-drand-news-roundup.md

 Two weeks ago, we announced the launch of drand v1.0, the League of Entropy production-level service, and this very website.
 Here is a roundup of related blog posts and news items from around the web:

-* [The League of Entropy Launches Production Drand Network, Providing the First Publicly Verifiable Distributed Randomness Beacon](https://www.prnewswire.com/news-releases/the-league-of-entropy-launches-production-drand-network-providing-the-first-publicly-verifiable-distributed-randomness-beacon-301109096.html), League of Entropy press release, Aug 10
+* [The League of Entropy Launches Production Drand Network, Providing the First Publicly Verifiable Distributed Randomness Beacon](https://www.prnewswire.com/news-releases/the-league-of-entropy-launches-production-drand-network-providing-the-first-publicly-verifiable-distributed-randomness-beacon-301109096.html), League of Entropy press release, Aug 10 (picked up by [Yahoo!
+Finance](https://finance.yahoo.com/news/league-entropy-launches-production-drand-140000595.html) and others)
 * [The League of Entropy launches drand v1.0 to become the Internet’s first production-grade, publicly verifiable randomness beacon!](https://drand.love/blog/2020/08/10/drand-launches-v1-0/), drand, Aug 10
 * [How a Decentralized Randomness Beacon Could Boost Cryptographic Security](https://www.coindesk.com/how-a-decentralized-randomness-beacon-could-boost-cryptographic-security), CoinDesk, Aug 10
 * [Tierion Joins the League of Entropy — Replaces NIST Randomness Beacon with Drand in Chainpoint Proofs](https://medium.com/tierion/tierion-joins-the-league-of-entropy-replaces-nist-randomness-beacon-with-drand-in-chainpoint-9f3c32f0cd9b), Tierion, Aug 10